syrull/ltdsdk/examples/export_games_to_sql/README.md

 # Run the example

-You have to create the schema beforehand.
-Run the `games-schema.sql` and then
+Create empty file `games.sqlite` and execute the `games-schema.sql` on it.
+Then run:

 ```console
 $ go run main.go